aptima-ai/aptima_framework/docs/ten_agent/setup_development_env/setting_up_vscode_for_development_inside_container.md

 # Setting Up VSCode for Development Inside Container

-When developing with TEN, it's generally recommended to perform compilation and development within a container.
+When developing with APTIMA, it's generally recommended to perform compilation and development within a container.
 However, if you're using VSCode outside the container, you may encounter issues where symbols cannot be resolved.
 This is because some environment dependencies are installed within the container, and VSCode can't recognize the container's environment, leading to unresolved header files.

 To solve this, you can mount VSCode within the container so that it recognizes the container’s environment and resolves the header files accordingly.
 This guide will walk you through using VSCode's Dev Containers and Docker extensions to achieve this.